 One option involves rerouting shipments to different ports on the West Coast—Oakland or Seattle in the U.S., Vancouver or Prince Rupert in British Columbia.
 The problem with that solution is that, depending on the location of a company’s distribution center, time and hassle are added with increased rail and road movement.

 Sourcing domestically also presents challenges.
 While some U.S.-made brands have found their groove with manufacturing stateside, some rely on foreign suppliers for specific components, leaving them susceptible to these issues.
 Changing suppliers is never easy, something brands discovered amid the trade war of the last few years, and many brands also view their factories as trusted partners.
 Traveling to various facilities to scout new options has been, and remains, quite difficult.

-“We were looking at diversifying our manufacturing base two years ago, but Covid upended those plans,” Hwang says.
+“We were looking at diversifying our manufacturing base two years ago, but COVID upended those plans,” Hwang said.
 “It’s hard to move to a new factory when we can’t travel there to set it up as a new partner.”

 While analysts predict this supply chain disruption will eventually pass, it’s another headache that’s forced brands to think about their entire operation.
 Do they secure a new shipping lane?
 Do they rethink sourcing or third-party logistics?
 Do they pursue some combination of options?

 Answering these questions can be as frustrating as moving a 200,000-ton vessel that’s stuck in the mud.